eewee/API-Sellsy-v1/README.md

 # API-Sellsy
-Example of using the Sellsy API.
+Example of using the Sellsy API (PHP and Postman).
-Postman.